NetZero-Brussels/NetZero/README.md

 Hyperlane: Interoperability between Celo and Arbitrum for optimal transparency and reputation management.
 Blockscout: Contract verification and user receipts.

+## Architecture
 ![netZero drawio](https://github.com/user-attachments/assets/f2b8c81f-658b-4c68-ad29-974f46bc89b4)

+## Project Stucture
+co2-verifier - a node server with a cronjob to update carbon emission factors every hr from flare validator hyperlane - bridge configurations for celo and arbitrum deployments.
+A setup for a user agent with multisig setup foundry - a foundry project to hold all contracts on arbitrum, celo net-zero - A web app frontend to be rendered within minipay stylus - a rust contract with floating arithmetic operatons to calculate carbon offsets/emissions

+## How to

+## Smart contracts
+Celo:
+User registry:
+Celo router

+Arbitrum: